th2-net/remotehand/README.md

 SetCheckbox,5,locator,matcher,true
 ```

-Instead of Click this action checks state of the checkbox before clicking.
+Instead of `Click` this action checks state of the checkbox before clicking.

-If #checked = true and checkbox is checked action will not click to element.
+If `checked` = true and checkbox is checked action will not click to element.

-You can clear checkbox using #checked = false (n, no, f, 0, -).
+You can clear checkbox using `checked` = false (n, no, f, 0, -).
 Default value is true (y, yes, t, 1, +).

 ### SendKeys
 ```
-#action,#wait,#locator,#matcher,#text,#wait2,#locator2,#matcher2,#text2,#CanBeDisabled,#Clear,#CheckInput,#NeedClick
+#action,#wait,#locator,#matcher,#text,#wait2,#locator2,#matcher2,#text2,#canBeDisabled,#clear,#checkInput,#needClick
 SendKeys,5,locator,matcher,text,5,locator2,matcher2,text2,yes,yes,no,no
 ```

-"Clear" parameter can be true or yes when we want to clear element before sending.

-Optionally waits <wait> seconds for element specified by <matcher> and sends keys to it, inputting <text>.
-Element is found using <locator>.
+Optionally waits `wait` seconds for element specified by `matcher` and sends keys to it, inputting `text`.
+Element is found using `locator`.

-In some cases it is needed to wait for some element to appear after first input and then continue the input
-(for example, need to wait for autocomplete box to appear).
+In some cases it is needed to wait for some element to appear after first input and then continue the input (for example, need to wait for autocomplete box to appear).

-In these cases optional parameters <wait2>, <locator2>, <matcher2> and <text2> come in handy:
+In these cases optional parameters `wait2`, `locator2`, `matcher2` and `text2` come in handy:
-after inputing <text>, RemoteHand will wait <wait2> seconds for element specified by <matcher2> and then continue the input, inputing <text2>.
+after inputting `text`, RemoteHand will wait `wait2` seconds for element specified by `matcher2` and then continue the input, inputting `text2`.

-Element to wait is found using <locator2>.
+Element to wait is found using `locator2`.

-Also, you can skip <locator2> and <matcher2> and RemoteHand will just wait <wait2> seconds before continuing the input with <text2>.
+Also, you can skip `locator2` and `matcher2` and RemoteHand will just wait `wait2` seconds before continuing the input with `text2`.

-If you want to fill disabled field use #CanBeDisabled=yes.
+If you want to fill disabled field use `canBeDisabled` = yes.
 Field will be enabled and disabled back after text input.

+If you want to clear field before sending keys use `clear` = yes ("no" by default).

-If you want to send keys without checking sending result value use #CheckInput=no ('yes' by default).
+If you want to send keys without checking sending result value use `checkInput` = no ("yes" by default).

-If you want to send keys without clicking on element first use #NeedClick=no ('yes' by default).
+If you want to send keys without clicking on element first use `needClick` = no ("yes" by default).

 You can tell RemoteHand to press the following special keys by specifying corresponding codes:
 1. Up arrow - #up#